Medical School Student Computer Policies for Entering Class of 2022

 Protection of Patient, Research and University Data

-As a medical student you will have access to patient, research, or University data.
+As a medical student, you will have access to patient, research, or University data.
 The storage of that data on non-University computers puts patient privacy at risk and it is not in line with the security standards of the University.
 Non-University computers could be unencrypted, have weak or no passwords, are sometimes shared, and generally not managed by University IT staff, and therefore should not be used to store University data.
-University data should be saved ONLY to MSIT-approved encrypted media (encrypted flash drives or encrypted hard drives).
+University data should ONLY be saved to UTHealth OneDrive, UTH Share or MSIT-approved removable storage devices.
+(Encrypted flash drives and hard drives).

 If you have questions about these requirements or need further assistance, please contact: